After I died I was given three lives

 Trying to aid the fully alive

-But will our gods let me ease their lives?
+But will they let me ease their lives?

-Perhaps they survive on the toil of the living
+Perhaps the gods survive on the toil of the living

-I must ask – why keep heaven if you can’t help hell?
+I must ask – why keep heaven if you won’t help hell?